Free Online Counselling Chat: 24/7 UK Mental Health Services For Immediate Support

-While some online counseling chat services offer free, 24/7 support, BetterHelp provides scheduled therapy sessions, including live chat sessions and the ability to message correspond with your therapist.
-BetterHelp offers flexible messaging and appointment options to accommodate your preferences and therapists will respond to your messages when they can.
+While some online counseling chat services offer free, 24/7 chat support, BetterHelp provides scheduled therapy sessions, including live chats and therapist messaging.
+BetterHelp offers flexible messaging and appointment options to accommodate your preferences and help you access support.

-Technology has presented mental health professionals and patients with a broad range of therapeutic options.
-Practical, evidence-based mental healthcare has never been more available; however, some still experience barriers to getting the help they need.
+Technology has presented mental health professionals and patients with a range of therapeutic options.
+Evidence-based mental healthcare has never been more available for a wide range of specific problems; however, some still experience barriers to getting the help they need.
 One such obstacle is affordability.
-Free online counselling is an invaluable resource for individuals who want to engage in therapy but need financial assistance to do so.
+Free counselling online is an invaluable resource for individuals who want to engage in therapy but need financial assistance to do so.

 The United Kingdom offers several free counselling chat services 24 hours day and night, seven days a week.
 In these chats, individuals can reach a mental health professional whenever they need one, including during a mental health emergency.
 This post discusses the state of mental health in the UK and how it has informed innovations in therapeutic intervention.
 We'll also explore which free online counseling chat services are available in the UK and how to decide which one to use.